 Water Main Replacement Project – The Water Main Replacement Project is a multi-phase capital improvement project that will replace water mains, valves and home service connections to the curb stop in selected streets within the Village limits as well as sections outside of the Village limits that we serve.
 This capital improvement project will replace water distribution pipes that are near the end of their useful life, and will reduce the number of main and service breaks that have been increasing in recent years.
 The full list of the streets that will receive new mains, valves and service connections to the curb stop is listed on our web site, www.nyack-ny.gov.
 Phase One of the project construction will replace approximately 4.9 miles of water main.
 Phase One main replacement represents over 10% of the 44 miles of water distribution system piping.
 The water main replacement project is scheduled to begin in the Summer of 2020.
 To complete the full capital improvement project, it is designed as a Three Phase program with an appropriation of $10,000,000.

-Broadway Streetscape Project (TAP) – The Broadway Streetscape project will replace and install new sidewalks, curbing, period LED lighting, ADA compliant sidewalk corners, street trees, planting areas, enhanced pedestrian crosswalks, and stormwater management features.
-The full area is the full length of both North and South Broadway, from Cedar Hill Avenue north to Tallman Ave.
-In addition, a Shared Use Pathway will extend from Cedar Hill Avenue to the entrance of the Artopee Way parking lots along Franklin Street.
+Broadway Streetscape Project (TAP) – The Broadway Streetscape project will replace and install new sidewalks, curbing, ADA compliant sidewalk corners, street trees, planting areas, enhanced pedestrian crosswalks.
+The project area begins at Cedar Hill Avenue and continues north to Depew Ave.
+The second phase of the project will start at Burd Street and continue north to First Avenue.
 These improvements are part of the NYS DOT’s Transportation Alternatives Program intended to increase pedestrian and bicyclist access through and into the Village business district.
 The project is being funded in-part with a grant of $3,312,000 administered by the NYS DOT.
-The project is scheduled to begin in the Spring of 2020.
+The project is scheduled to begin in the Fall 2021.